huyuhui001/mySite/docs/about.md

 # Get busy living or get busy dying

-It is to summarize what I have been learning as reference and reminder.
+Document what I have been learning as further reference and reminder.

 What's past is prologue.
 It’s never too late to do.

---James
+James

+*IBM Certified Advanced DB2 DBA; SAP Certified Basis Consultant; SUSE Certified Administrator*